ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ eS
+THe Motuer Moutps THE Man.—That it is the
+who molds the man, is a sentiment beautifully illustrates

+the following recorded observation of a shrewd writp.

 ‘When I lived among the Choctaw Indians, I held a cons,
 | tation with one of their chiefs respecting the successive